Capricorn One: Development

+He later elaborated, in a 2014 interview with UK film magazine Empire:

 Whenever there was something on the news about a [space flight], they would cut to a studio in St. Louis where there was a simulation of what was going on.
 I grew up in the generation where my parents basically believed if it was in the newspaper it was true.
 That turned out to be bullshit.
 My generation was brought up to believe television was true, and that was bullshit too.
 So I was watching these simulations and I wondered what would happen if someone faked a whole story.

 Hyams wrote the script in 1972 but no one wanted to make it.
 He says interest in the script was re-activated by the Watergate Scandal.
 He approached producer Paul Lazarus.
 Hyams and Lazarus had a meeting with Lew Grade, head of production company ITC Entertainment who had recently moved into film production with The Return of the Pink Panther.
 Grade agreed to make the film after only five minutes.
-The budget was $4.8 million.
+The budget was $4.8 million (equivalent to about $ million today).

 Grade announced the film in October 1975 as a part of a slate of ten films he intended to make over the next 12 months, including The Domino Principle, Action - Clear the Fast Lanes and Juarez.
 The last two were ultimately not made.

 To stay within the budget, NASA's co-operation was needed.
 Lazarus had a good relationship with the space agency from Futureworld.
-The filmmakers were thus able to obtain government equipment as props, including a prototype Apollo Lunar Module, despite the negative portrayal of the space agency.
+The filmmakers were thus able to obtain government equipment as props, including a prototype Apollo Lunar Module, despite the story's negative portrayal of the space agency.

-In September 1976, it was announced the cast would include Elliott Gould, O.J.
-Simpson, James Brolin, Brenda Vaccaro, and Candice Bergen.
+In September 1976, it was announced the cast would include Elliott Gould, O. J. Simpson, James Brolin, Brenda Vaccaro, and Candice Bergen.
 The presence of Brolin and Simpson in the cast helped secure a presale to NBC.
 Ultimately Bergen pulled out and was replaced by Karen Black.

 Shooting

 Filming started in January 1977.
 Shooting locations included Cinema Center Films in Studio City, and Red Rock Canyon State Park.

 Hyams later joked, "O. J. Simpson was in it, and Robert Blake was in Busting [Hyams' first feature].
-I've said many times: Some people have AFI Lifetime Achievement awards; some people have multiple Oscars; my bit of trivia is that I've made films with two leading men who were subsequently tried for the first-degree murder of their wives."
+I've said many times: Some people have AFI Lifetime Achievement awards; some people have multiple Oscars; my bit of trivia is that I've made films with two leading men who were subsequently tried for the first-degree murder[s] of their wives."

 Release

-The film originally was scheduled to debut in the United States in February 1978, but good preview screenings and delays in Superman caused it to move to June.
+The film originally was scheduled to debut in the United States in February 1978, but good preview screenings and delays in Superman caused it to move to May.
 Capricorn One became the year's most-successful independent film.